Alex Marshall (footballer): HFX Wanderers

 On 29 January 2020, Marshall signed with Canadian Premier League club HFX Wanderers.
 He made his Wanderers debut on 15 August against Pacific FC Marshall scored his first goal for the Wanderers during the 2021 season, scoring the opener in a 1-1 draw with Forge FC on 22 August.
 The Wanderers announced in January 2022 that they had re-signed Marshall to a new deal through 2023.
 After the conclusion of the 2022 CPL season, HFX announced they had declined Marhsall's contract option, ending his time with the club.

+Portmore United

+Marshall joined Portmore United in January 2023.
+Marshall won the inaugural Lynk Cup knockout competition in his first season at Portmore United, playing an influential role in the club's success.

+Mount Pleasant

+In August 2024, Marshall was signed by Mount Pleasant Football Academy.
+On 15 September in the first game of the 2024-25 Jamaica Premier league against his former club Portmore United.
+Marshall was substituted midway through the first half, having broken his leg.

 International career

 Youth

 Marshall represented Jamaica at the 2014 CFU Men's U-17 Tournament, scoring seven goals, and was named the tournament's Most Valuable Player.
 In the opening match of the tournament against the U.S. Virgin Islands, he scored a hat-trick in a 19–0 victory.
 In the second group stage match against the Cayman Islands, Marshall scored another hat-trick in a 5–3 win.

 Marshall made five appearances at the 2015 CONCACAF U-17 Championship, including the playoff loss on penalties to the United States, which saw Jamaica miss out on qualification for the 2015 FIFA U-17 World Cup.

 In July 2019, Marshall played for the Jamaica's U23s in Caribbean qualifying for the 2020 CONCACAF Men's Olympic Qualifying Championship and was named team captain.
 In the opening match against Dominica, he assisted on Nicque Daley's equalizing goal in a shock 1–1 draw.
 Marshall also played in the second match against Saint Kitts and Nevis and had some good scoring opportunities, but the match ultimately finished in another 1–1 draw, eliminating Jamaica from qualifying.